-Introduction To Macro Economics
+Introduction To Macroeconomics

 This course provides an introduction to abroad range of economic concepts, theories and analytical techniques.
-Macroeconomics issues regarding the interaction of goods and service markets, labour and money at an aggregate level will be modelled.
+Macroeconomics issues regarding the interaction of goods and service markets, labour and money at an aggregate level will be modeled.
 The role of government policy to address microeconomic market failures and macroeconomic objectives will be examined.

-- To enable students, relate the knowledge of Economics to other disciplines such as commerce and industry
+- To enable students relate the knowledge of Economics to other disciplines such as commerce and industry

 - To appreciate the relevance and importance of economics as a discipline

-- To enable students, acquire knowledge of macroeconomic concepts such as gross national product, aggregate supply and demand, unemployment, inflation, monetary, fiscal policy which are the functions of economic aggregates.
+- To enable students acquire knowledge of macroeconomic concepts such as gross national product, aggregate supply and demand, unemployment, inflation, monetary, fiscal policy which are the functions of economic aggregates.

-- To enable students, communicate their knowledge and understanding of economic issues using written and visual expression
+- To enable students communicate their knowledge and understanding of economic issues using written and visual expression

 COURSE LEARNING OUTCOMES